Code-Institute-Submissions/Milestone-Project-261/README.md

 **User Story** – Edit comments I have submitted.
 <br>
 * A user can edit a comment that they have previously submitted.
-When the user is logged in an edit button will appear below their comment.
+When the user is logged in a edit button will appear below their comment.
 * When the edit button is clicked the user can either edit their comment or cancel the form.
 * When the comment has been submitted it updates the comments collection.
 ![alt text](https://github.com/sanjaysanghera/Milestone-Project-3/blob/master/static/images/user-stories/edit-comment.JPG)